boringops-hq/boringops-hq.github.io/index.md

   caption: "bor·ing (adj.) — reliably predictable; free of drama."
 ---

-**The embodiment of calm technology**.
+It is the **The embodiment of calm technology**:
-It is:

 - **A mindset**: predictability, trust, and stability over hype.
 - **A discipline**: consistency, standards, and stewardship.
 - **A principal**: true innovation thrives only when the foundation is boring and solid.

-This is the unglamorous foundation that makes everything else possible.
-We call it **BoringOps**.
+This is the unglamorous foundation that makes everything else possible and we call it **BoringOps**.

 {% include_relative MANIFESTO.md %}